mikechalmers/shopify-multitool/SUBMISSION_CHECKLIST.md

   • Timeout protection for slow-loading pages with detailed error context
   • Screen reader accessible with ARIA live regions
   • Works directly in the page context for reliable API access
+  • Send Feedback - submit bug reports, feature requests, or general feedback directly from the extension with optional contact information

+  NEW IN v1.3.1:
+  • Feedback webhook integration for bug reports and feature requests
+  • Extension metadata in feedback submissions for multi-extension support
+  • Automated build system with npm scripts

+  v1.3.0:
+  • Get SKUs modal for viewing and copying variant SKUs
+  • Integrated feedback system
+  • Improved button labels ("Log cart", "Copy product", etc.)
+  • Enhanced section headers with better visibility
+  • CSS isolation for modals prevents conflicts with Shopify themes
+  • Auto-closing popup when modals open for immediate interaction

   PERFECT FOR:
   • Shopify theme developers debugging cart and product functionality